fbaube/blog-generator/README.md

 ### Configuration

 The tool can be configured using a config file called `bloggen.yml`.
-There is a `bloggen.dist.yml` in the repository you can use as a template.
+There is a `bloggen.dist.yml.FS` in the repository you can use as a template.

-Example Config File:
+Example Config File: (THIS EXAMPLE CONFIG IS OBSOLETE!)

 ```yml
 generator: